-The Green Bank also receives a portion, currently 23%, of proceeds the state of Connecticut receives from quarterly Regional Greenhouse Gas Initiative (RGGI) auctions.
-These proceeds finance Class I renewable energy projects through the Green Bank's CPACE program or other Green Bank Programs.
+The Green Bank also receives a portion, currently 23%, of proceeds the State of Connecticut receives from quarterly Regional Greenhouse Gas Initiative (RGGI) auctions.
+These proceeds finance Class I renewable energy projects through the Green Bank's CPACE program.
 The Green Bank also earns both interest income and revenue from the sale of Solar Renewable Energy Credits (SREC's) generated by facilities it has financed.